-In our experience, majority of businesses aren’t proactive when it comes to compliance matters.
-This means they are at risk for getting fined and penalized by the UAE Federal Customs Authority when errors and violations are uncovered during a customs audit or post clearance audit in UAE.
+In our experience, the majority of businesses aren’t proactive when it comes to compliance matters.
+This means they are at risk of getting fined and penalized by the UAE Federal Customs Authority when errors and violations are uncovered during a customs audit or post audit clearance in UAE.
 Also, there is the possibility of several opportunities missed when it comes to saving duty.

-Given that a tax authority compliance check and post-clearance audit are both daunting prospects to businesses importing and exporting goods between countries, it’s absolutely important to be proactive, not only with the process of custom audit in UAE but also in the managing of goods mov3ement as a whole.
+Given that a tax authority compliance check and post audit clearance are both daunting prospects to businesses importing and exporting goods between countries, it’s absolutely important to be proactive, not only with the process of custom audit in UAE but also in managing of goods movement as a whole.

-You may want to know: Formalities and Cost for Customs Audit
+Read More : Formalities and Cost for Customs Audit.

-You should know: How to Prepare for a Customs Audit in UAE
+Read More : How to Prepare for a Customs Audit in UAE.

 To prepare for a customs audit in UAE, here are some useful tips to remember:

 - Contact a customs auditing firms in Dubai UAE immediately.
 A customs auditor that is not from the UAE Federal Customs Authority can ensure that your business is ready for the official post clearance audit.
 Knowing possible issues of a customs audit when the official process happens will let you be more prepared when investigated by the tax authority.
 Also, you can hire a customs audit specialist in representing your business when a tax officer arrives.

 - Gather all the relevant documents.
 Examine the transactions that are relevant to the focus of the customs audit.
 You are going to need all relevant notes, receipts, invoices, and other paperwork.
 Be aware that records are to be maintained for at least five years starting from the date of transacting with the customs authority.

 - Take into consideration reporting errors and violations voluntarily.
 Voluntary disclosure can always aid a business, most especially before the actual customs audit as penalties can significantly increase when a tax officer himself uncovers an error.